<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=383903128744636&amp;ev=PageView&amp;noscript=1">

 After conversations with a number of obligated parties, OPIS began assessing just that in its Carbon Market Report.

-OPIS assessments also break out the cost of the crude deficit for a 90% gasoline or 95% diesel blend and assesses calculated numbers combining the compliance cost of the larger LCFS program and the incremental crude CI deficit for 90% gasoline and 95% diesel blends.
+OPIS assessments also break out the cost of the crude deficit for a 90% gasoline or 95% diesel blend and assess calculated numbers combining the compliance cost of the larger LCFS program and the incremental crude CI deficit for 90% gasoline and 95% diesel blends.

 So, What’s the Cost Ceiling for the CI Deficit?

-These maximum figures could rise in coming years as CI targets become more stringent and the maximum credit price continues to increase with inflation.
+These maximum figures could rise in coming years as CI targets become more stringent and the

 LCFS and CI: How It All Works

-Since its 2011 implementation and 2015 re-adoption, the LCFS has served as a blueprint for regional and national governments seeking to establish programs designed to curb the impact of transportation fuels on greenhouse gas emissions.
+Since its 2011 implementation and 2015 readoption, the LCFS has served as a blueprint for regional and national governments seeking to establish programs designed to curb the impact of transportation fuels on greenhouse gas emissions.

 For fuel produced or imported, a CI score is calculated using a model developed for California that considers the entire life cycle of processes involved in making, shipping and storing that fuel.